plantuml-stdlib/Archimate-PlantUML/README.md

 ![Archimate-PlantUML Sample image - Internet Browser](https://raw.githubusercontent.com/ebbypeter/Archimate-PlantUML/master/images/Archimate%20Sample%20-%20Requirement%20%26%20Application%20Services.png)

 ## Contributing
-If you have any ideas, just [open an issue](https://github.com/ebbypeter/Archimate-PlantUML/issues/new) and tell me what you think.
+If you have any ideas, [open an issue](https://github.com/plantuml-stdlib/Archimate-PlantUML/issues/new) or fork the repository and submit a pull request.

-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details